Pasqg/laxma/README.md

 # Quokko

 This project provides simple parser combinators in python.
-Tokens can be any type.
+Tokens can have any type.

 # Description

 A parser is a function that takes a TokenStream as input and outputs a ParseResult.
 The ParseResult contains:

-- a boolean that indicates where parsing was successful
+- A boolean that indicates whether parsing was successful.
-- an AST (Abstract Syntax Tree) that represents the token stream
+- An AST (Abstract Syntax Tree) that represents the token stream.
-- the remaining tokens in the stream
+- The remaining tokens in the stream.

-One can build a fully fledge parser in one "block", but that would be fairly complex and very hard to get right and maintain.
+One can build a fully fledged parser in one "block", but that would be fairly complex and very hard to get right and maintain.
 Instead, parsers can be built up in a modular way from smaller parsers using utilities called parsers combinators.

 ## Parser combinators

-A combinator is a higher-order function that takes an optional name/id (useful for searching in the tree during the compilation stage) and a list of combinators.
+A parser combinator is a higher-order function that takes an optional name/id to identify a grammar rule (useful for searching in the tree during the compilation stage) and a list of combinators.
 It outputs a parser function.

-Simple parsers, matching a single token either literally or through patterns/regex), can be used as building block when combined as logical 'ORs' and 'ANDs' or in collection such as 'LISTs'.
+Simple parsers, matching a single token either literally or through patterns/regex, can be used as building blocks when combined as logical 'ORs' and 'ANDs' or in collection such as 'LISTs'.

-A variable assignment is usually composed by an identifier, an equal sign (or equivalent operator) and a value (literal or epxression).
+A variable assignment is usually composed by an identifier, an equal sign (or equivalent operator) and a value (a literal or an expression).
 The natural language description of this parser should already give away the implementation through a parser combinator:

 `variable_assignment = and_match(identifier, lit("="), expression)`

 The 'and_match' combinator will succeed if all its input (composed) parsers succeed, otherwise it will fail.
-It is very easy to change and extend grammars in the future: if our `identifier` becames more complex (accessing members, destructuring), we can just concentrate on updating `identifier` parser.
+It is very easy to change and extend grammars in the future: if our `identifier` becomes more complex (accessing members, destructuring), we can just concentrate on updating `identifier` parser.

 Similarly, a `or_match` combinator will succeed when any of its input parsers succeeds (the first to succeed).
 It fails when no parser matches the remaining tokens.
-Implicitly this function will perform backtracking.

-Already with
+Note: the OR combinator implicitly performs backtracking.
+Care must be taken with the amount of backtracking a grammar will end up doing, as this will really affect performance.

 ## Available combinators